joehowells/morland-cipher/README.md

 C L D E O C A P N
 ```

 The aim is to rearrange these columns to reveal the plaintext.

-In this case there are 9!
+In this case, there are nine columns and 9!
 (362,880) possible keys.
-This number is small enough that brute force is feasible, but it does not scale to larger numbers of columns.
-The Clavis Universalis presents keys for grids as large as 34 columns, so brute force is no good.
+This number is small enough that a brute-force search is feasible, but the approach does not scale well as the number of columns increases.
+The *Clavis Universalis* contains keys for grids with up to 34 columns, making brute‑force search impractical.

-However, we can quantify which columns are most likely to follow others using frequency analysis.
+However, we can use frequency analysis to reveal the most likely column order, and thus the most likely key.

 ### Frequency Analysis

 Frequency analysis is a common technique used to break ciphers.
 As a simple example, when breaking a substitution cipher with English plaintext, the most common ciphertext letter is likely to map to the letter "E".

-More generally, we can assign probabilities to the letters of the alphabet based on how frequently they appear in training data.
-This project uses word-frequency lists that are based on a dataset constructed by Google for use in its Ngram Viewer.
-Here are the most and least common letters extracted from the list for British English:
+More generally, we can assign probabilities to the letters of the alphabet based on how frequently they appear in a training dataset.
+This project uses word-frequency lists derived from a dataset constructed by Google for use in its Ngram Viewer.
+Here are the most common letters extracted from the list for British English:

 ```text
 E  0.125